Manu-d12/xrl/README.md

 for create a new minor version with a new components, or if need delete components.
 In this case need update a "versionNumber" inside sfdx-project.json sfdx force:package:version:create -p 0Ho8d000000GmmCCAS --wait 10 --codecoverage --installationkeybypass --skipancestorcheck

+[IMPORTANT]

+If we need to delete something from the package we MUST create a minor version at least and not a PATCH version.
+It means that need increase number in the middle X.[Y].X
+Also we need provide a flag --skipancestorcheck during creating a package

+Thos parameter in config we need to use for automatic link last version to current package creation "ancestorVersion": "HIGHEST"